dell/csm-docs/content/docs/getting-started/installation/helm/modules/resiliency.md

 ## Dynamic parameters

-Container Storage Module Resiliency has configuration parameters that can be updated dynamically, such as the logging level and format.
+Container Storage Modules Resiliency has configuration parameters that can be updated dynamically, such as the logging level and format.
 This can be done by editing the Dell CSI Driver's parameters ConfigMap.
 The ConfigMap can be queried using kubectl.
 For example, the Dell Powerflex CSI Driver ConfigMaps can be found using this command: `kubectl get -n vxflexos configmap`.
 The ConfigMap to edit will have this pattern: <storage>-config-params (e.g., `vxflexos-config-params`).

 To update or add parameters, you can use the `kubectl edit` command.
 For example, `kubectl edit -n vxflexos configmap vxflexos-config-params`.

-This is a list of parameters that can be adjusted for Container Storage Module Resiliency:
+This is a list of parameters that can be adjusted for Container Storage Modules Resiliency:

 | Parameter | Type | Default | Description |
 | --------- | ---- | ------- | ----------- |